HOW TO CHOOSE A BENGAL BREEDER

 Another thing you should check for is pictures on breeders' websites.
 Do they claim their Bengals are raised inside with the family, yet they only have a handful of pictures taken inside or none at all.
 Do they have lots of GOOD QUALITY pictures at different angles of the kittens they are selling.
 Texting you a pic from their iPhone is not good enough!
 They should be taking quality pictures with great lighting using a good camera.
 Do they have pictures of past kittens and lots of pictures of the queens and studs?
 I know quite a few catteries that have it written on their website that the kittens are raised inside with children and other animals and are held and played with constantly and it's an absolute lie.

 If you come across a breeder that does not have registered Bengal kittens DO NOT buy from them!
-There is no way to even know if your getting a pure blooded Bengal other than their word.
+There is no way to even know if you're getting a pure blooded Bengal other than their word.
 Plus, breeders don't buy kittens meant for breeding that aren't registered, so if someone is selling unregistered Bengals it's probably because they didn't pay for breeding "rights" and can't get their registration papers because they paid for a "pet."

 TICA requires breeders to not give registration papers until proof of alter has been sent to the seller (this is why some breeders alter the cat before they let it go home).
 Paying for a "pet" and then breeding it without permission is a form of stealing!